hikogui/hikogui/docs/how_to/how_to_make_custom_widgets.md

 }
 ```
 ### Handling mouse events
-Unlike keyboard events mouse events are not easy to directly translate into `tt::command`,
+Unlike keyboard events mouse events are not easy to directly translate into `hi::command`,
 since the position of the mouse inside the widget often determines the context.
 In many
 cases the handle mouse event function is used to directly translate mouse clicks in commands.